juliehutchinson001/udacity_google_scholarship/reflections.md

 >>> undefined Julia

 ```

 ### Function Declarations

->- In JavaScript, you can also store functions in variables.
-When a function is stored inside a variable it's called a function expression.
+>- In JavaScript, when a function is stored inside a variable it's called a __function expression__.

 ```
 var catSays = function(max) {